fairs & festivals

 Gates open at noon to midnight all three days

 Children age10 and younger are admitted FREE, including those in groups, when accompanied by at least one adult with paid admission.
-FREE admission for all on Friday between noon and 3:00 p.m.
-FREE admission Saturday and Sunday, noon to 1:00 p.m., for seniors and people with disabilities.
-Adult admission is $12.00.
+Ticket prices and events will be added when the information becomes available.

 For more information call: (414) 383-7066 or www.mexicanfiesta.org